PedroHLC/niemeyer/README.md

 ![Language Picking Screen](screenshot.png)

 # Is it related to Chaotic-AUR repository?
-Both projects are mantained by the same Pedro, and you'll find a ready to burn ISO with Chaotic Installer available in Chaotic-AUR (soon).
+Both projects are maintained by the same Pedro, and you'll find a ready to burn ISO with Chaotic Installer available in Chaotic-AUR (soon).
-But, this installer doesn't include Chaotic-AUR, any of it's packages, and won't offer to add it.
+But, this installer doesn't include Chaotic-AUR, any of its packages, and won't offer to add it.